pacificclimate/climate-explorer-backend/doc/source/api/watershed-api-usage.md

 This API endpoint provides contextual information about the watershed that drains to the point specified by the parameters.
+It is intended to clarify and provide context for data about streamflow in watershed.

 Every grid cell is defined as flowing into a single other grid cell, so this data is most reliable for larger watersheds representing at least ten grid cells, and completely inappropriate for creeks or culverts smaller than a single grid cell.
-At small scales, streamflow variations within grid cells, not captured by this dataset, play too large a role.
+At small scales, streamflow variations within grid cells, not capturable by a gridded dataset, play too large a role.

 ## Hypometric curve
 The `hypsometric_curve` object defines a histogram of area by elevation.